 This 10-month program is designed for recent college graduates and offers students the opportunity for a full-time mentored research experience, rigorous training in programming using Python, regular workshops on oral and written scientific communication, and individualized career preparation within a supportive community – ideal preparation for graduate school in genomics or a related field.

-All students participating in the OGR Extensive Study program will take part in cutting-edge research as part of an independent research team in a lab at the Washington University School of Medicine.
-All students will give oral presentations on their research findings as part of a Closing Symposium at the end of their respective programs.
+All students participating in the OGR Extensive Study program take part in cutting-edge research as part of an independent research team in a lab at the Washington University School of Medicine.
+All students give oral presentations on their research findings as part of a Closing Symposium at the end of their respective programs.

 The OGR program provides competitive post-baccalaureate pay of $18.45/hour (80 hours bi-weekly gross pay of $1,476), with benefits options.